 Time Hollow has Ethan's ridiculous yelling whenever he confirms a flashback.
 This is a bit of Narm Charm, though, as the over-the-top nature just seems to fit somehow.

 It's also worth noting the relatively positive tone of the things he yells, even when he confirms a flashback of a friend's dead body.

-Disgaea 2 had one cutscene where the entire party was surrounded by monsters, and death seemed certain.
+Disgaea 2: Cursed Memories had one cutscene where the entire party was surrounded by monsters, and death seemed certain.
 This would be a very dramatic scene if Yukimaru's Verbal Tic didn't make the whole thing sound unintentionally silly.
 "Oh, how cruel is fate, zam?"

 Virtua Fighter has always tried to take itself seriously, but the new customizable costumes in VF 4 and 5 kind of prevent that.
 It's hard to take a cold-blooded assassin seriously when he's wearing a speedo in a damn blizzard.

 Not to mention the new pre-fight warm up scenes in VF 5 R. Because nothing says "getting hyped for a fight" like running against a pink background with throbbing hearts, dancing around and clicking your heels, or posing like the cover of a damn playgirl magazine.